Just getting started? We answer some common questions to help you better understand how to use Healium and the BrainLink EEG headband.

 physiology and a goal, the tendency is to “do something” to make it change which results in over efforting.

-For the Quiet Mind experience, relax the muscles in your body, slow your breathing, and put a slight grin on your face.
+For the Calm experience, relax the muscles in your body, slow your breathing, and put a slight grin on your face.
 All of these instructions shift the nervous system into a more relaxed, parasympathetic state.

-After your experience, it is helpful to ask yourself, “what did I notice?”
+After your experience, it’s helpful to ask yourself, “what did I notice?”
 Of course, the question is really orienting toward your internal experience.
 If we can help you increase your awareness of your internal state, this leads to the greatest likelihood of change.